hashicorp/terraform-provider-aws/docs/contributing/error-handling.md

 #### Use AWS Go SDK Error Code Constants

 Each AWS Go SDK service API typically implements common error codes, which get exported as public constants in the AWS Go SDK.
-In the [AWS Go SDK API Reference](https://docs.aws.amazon.com/sdk-for-go/api/), these can be found in each of the service packages under the `Constants` section (typcially named `ErrCode{ExceptionName}`).
+In the [AWS Go SDK API Reference](https://docs.aws.amazon.com/sdk-for-go/api/), these can be found in each of the service packages under the `Constants` section (typically named `ErrCode{ExceptionName}`).

 If an AWS Go SDK service API is missing an error code constant, an AWS Support case should be submitted and a new constant can be added to `aws/internal/service/{SERVICE}/errors.go` file (created if not present), e.g.